Tracking Performance: Metrics To Determine Real Estate Agent Success

 Sales volume is a prevalent metric of success—and one that’s often associated with ability.
 Real estate agents and brokerages alike use sales volume as a way to demonstrate their influence and performance.

-An agent’s sales volume is simply the total value of all closed transactions by sales price.
+An agent’s sales volume is simply the total value of all closed transactions divided by the sales price.
 As a number reported annually, this value is often glamorized, but it’s not always a very accurate metric of company or agent performance.

 Consider two agents: The first agent closes 50 deals a year, and another agent closes 25.